Tasneem Zehra Husain: Education

 Husain attended Kinnaird College in Lahore where she obtained her Bachelor of Science (BSc) in Mathematics and Physics.
 This was followed by a Master of Science (M.S.) in Physics from the Quaid-i-Azam University in Islamabad.
 She then went to Trieste, Italy on a scholarship awarded by the Abdus Salam International Centre for Theoretical Physics (ICTP) for a yearlong post-graduate degree in the field of High-Energy Physics.
-Husain obtained her PhD in Theoretical Physics from Stockholm University in 2003, after which she went to Harvard University for a two-year-long post-doctoral research position.

-Husain in Europe

-After the ICTP, Husain moved to Sweden to attend Stockholm University where her thesis advisor was Ansar Fayyazuddin.
-She completed her PhD in theoretical physics at the age of twenty six, becoming the first Pakistani woman String Theorist.
+Husain obtained her PhD in Theoretical Physics from Stockholm University in 2003, where her thesis advisor was Ansar Fayyazuddin.
+She completed her PhD in theoretical physics at the age of twenty six, becoming the first Pakistani woman string theorist, after which she went to Harvard University for a two-year-long post-doctoral research position.

 Career in physics

 After her post-doctoral stint at Harvard University, Husain moved back to Pakistan, where she joined the Lahore University of Management Sciences's School of Science and Engineering.

 She became an Assistant Professor of Physics.
-Husain's academic research focuses on using 11-dimensional supergravity to arrive at a classification of the flux backgrounds that arise when M-branes wrap supersymmetric cycles.
+Husain's academic research focuses on using eleven-dimensional supergravity to arrive at a classification of the flux backgrounds that arise when M-branes wrap supersymmetric cycles.

+Tasneem is also a writer, known for her novel, Only The Longest Threads.
+She also has written columns for 3quarksdaily.com, and teaches writing classes at CERN.

 Advocate for science in Pakistan

 Husain has become a vocal and vehement supporter of science in Pakistan.
 Keenly interested in education and science popularisation in her country, she designed Pakistan's logo for the World Year of Physics (WYP) and was an active participant in the WYP Physics Stories project, led by Argonne National Laboratory of the United States.
+Husain helped the Lahore University of Management Sciences in establishing a School of Science and Engineering to allow students to stay in Pakistan to pursue an education in the sciences.

 Husain has made contemporary efforts to make basic theoretical physics accessible to high-school students, and has developed a series of animated presentations which she delivered to various high school and college students.
 Husain has also taught both Mathematics and Physics at her alma mater, Kinnaird College.
 She has helped train Pakistan's physics team to the International Physics Olympiad.
 Husain is a trustee and board of directors of the Alif Laila Book Bus Society, a non-profit educational institution catering primarily to under-privileged children.